Bool76/bools-wiki/docs/pmp/predictive/phases/planning/earned-value/README.md

 > May's budget is $500. $300 has been spent for May.
 What's the budget status?

-**Estimate AT Completion (EAC)** - For a project in progress, what's the forecasted total project cost AT the end of a project [calculation]
+**Estimate at Completion (EAC)** - For a project in progress, what's the forecasted total project cost AT the end of a project [calculation]

 > The project budget is $10k.
 One item cost increased $2000.
 What is the new total cost for this project?

+**Variance at Completion (VAC)** - At a given time during the project, what is the projected difference between the budgeted total project cost and the actual total cost [calcaulation]

+> The project budget is $40k, the new estimated total project cost at completion is $55k.
+What is the VAC?

-**Estimate TO Completion (ETC)** - For a project in progress, how much does it cost TO complete the project (ie - Remaining costs) [calculation]
+**Estimate to Completion (ETC)** - For a project in progress, how much does it cost TO complete the project (ie - Remaining costs) [calculation]

 > $10k has already been spent of a $20k budget.
 An additional $2k is expect in addition to the original budget.
 How much will it take to complete the project?

-**Variance at Completion (VAC)** - At a given time during the project, what is the projected difference between the budgeted total project cost and the actual total cost [calcaulation]

-> The project budget is $40k, the new estimated total project cost at completion is $55k.
-What is the VAC?

 **Cost Performance Index (CPI)** - A ratio which tells you how well actual project performance and cost aligns with the planned cost and performance [calculation]